TillF/SDI-logger/README.md

 - optional sleep mode to save power
 - optional support of message LED for indicating logger status
 - optional assignment of unique logger-ID for managing multiple loggers
+- optional logging of (pseudo-)voltage at controler for brownout-detection

 ## Usage
 - install hardware required (see "Hardware required" and "Wiring")
 - install libraries (see "Software required")